cfe-lab/MiCall/docs/steps.md

   * X4pct - X4calls as a percentage of valid
   * final - the final decision: blank if valid is 0, X4 if X4pct >= 2, otherwise
     R5
+* resistance.csv
+  * region - the region code, like PR or RT
+  * drug_class - the drug class code from the HIVdb rules, like NRTI
+  * drug - the drug code from the HIVdb rules, like ABC
+  * drug_name - the drug name from the HIVdb rules, like abacavir
+  * level - resistance level as a number
+  * level_name - resistance level's name, like "Susceptible"
+  * score - numeric score calculated by the HIVdb rules
+* mutations.csv
+  * drug_class - the drug class code from the HIVdb rules, like NRTI
+  * mutation - the wild-type amino, position, and resistant amino, like Q80K